carlosmunoz/zanata-wiki/JBoss-AS-7.md

     <paths>

+## Create a JBoss Module for the MySQL driver
+See http://jaitechwriteups.blogspot.com.au/2012/02/jboss-as-710final-thunder-released-java.html "Create and install the database driver"

 ## Create a datasource for Zanata (you can use the CLI if you prefer):
 Create the file `$JBOSS7_HOME/standalone/deployments/zanata-ds.xml` (modify to suit):